Get started by searching below:

 Ombudsman Nursing Home FAQs

-What does ombudsman mean in health care?
+What does ombudsman mean in healthcare?

 What does an ombudsman typically do in nursing homes?